 Leaders are often told to “slow down,” “set boundaries,” or “just stop.”
-But for many high-performing executives, that advice sounds like telling a passenger to fly the plane mid-air.
-It’s not that they don’t want to stop—it’s that the plane is in mo...
+But for many high-performing executives, that advice sounds like telling a passenger to take over and fly the plane mid-air.
+It’s not that they don’t want to stop—it’s that the ...

 50% Complete